 Other Problems Associated with Alcohol Abuse

-In addition to the above health effects frequently experienced by alcoholics, many alcoholics will suffer from malnutrition, decreased immune system functioning and a wide range of other health conditions.
-Alcoholics are also at an increased risk for developing anemia, epilepsy (seizures) and pancreatitis.
+In addition to the above health effects frequently experienced by people who struggle with alcohol use, many people who drink consistently eventually suffer from malnutrition, decreased immune system functioning, and a wide range of other health conditions.
+Alcoholics are also at an increased risk for developing anemia, epilepsy (seizures), and pancreatitis.

 The only way to combat these health effects is to stop drinking, and the most effective way to stop drinking is with professional help and support.
-If you know your loved one is struggling with alcoholism, seek help for him or her as soon as possible, ideally before any of these serious health conditions have a chance to develop.
-For more information on treatment, contact us here at Black Bear Lodge.
+If you or someone you lovestruggles with alcoholism, seek help as soon as possible, ideally before any of these serious health conditions have a chance to develop.
+Our recovery professionals at Black Bear Lodge are ready to help.

 “I don’t miss the early days of my drinking career,” says a sober Travis C., today.
 “Now, I focus on the future without obsessing too much.
 I try my best to treat others with respect, and expect that same courtesy in return; sleeping is a luxury, grocery shopping is fun, going to work is a part of life, and forming meaningful and mutually respectful relationships is a priority.
 My mishaps and mistakes have allowed me to grow in ways that I once thought were impossible.”